'Essay on War', by Nathaniel Bloomfield*

 In every face; where every eye can read

 On every wound they pour soft Pity's balm:

-Ere Sorrow's tears are dried, they feel the
+Ere Sorrow's tears are dried, they feel the spring

 Of new-born joys, and each expanding heart

 Long, even as long as room and food abound,

 They interchange their friendly offices